 The plot below shows the experimental data overlaid with the simulated data.
 The simulated data comes from the model with the estimated parameters.
 As expected the estimation terminated quickly and the results were not so good because of our initial guess and bounds of the parameter

 Since we are not satisfied with our results, we will choose a different initial guess.
-This is quite simple to do with the Simulink® Design Optimization™ Parameter Estimation tool.
+This is quite simple to do with the Simulink® Design Optimization™ Parameter Estimator.
 Click Select Parameters in the Parameter Estimation tab and change the value to 1000 kV and the Minimum and Maximum bounds to 0 kV and 3000 kV respectively.

 Click Estimate to run another estimation.
 Once the estimation is complete we can verify that our results are more accurate by looking once again at the measured vs. simulated response.